Trinx M500 pro alloy mountain bike 29"

 Subcribe to back in stock notification

-The Trinx Majestic M500 is a 29er aluminum MTB.
+The Trinx Majestic M500 alloy mountain bike wheels are a 29er aluminium MTB.

 It is equipped with 8-speed Shimano parts.

-It is an alloy MTB, which makes it more lightweight when compared to the other steel-frame mountain bike variants.
-There are sizes to choose from, size 15 and size 17 which translates to small and medium frame size for MTB’s.
+It is an alloy mountain bike MTB, which makes it more lightweight when compared to the other steel-frame mountain bike variants.
+There are sizes to choose from, size 15 and size 17, which translates to small and medium frame sizes for MTB.

-The latest Trinx M500 models comes with different color variants.
+The latest Trinx M500 models come with different colour variants.